BYU Cougars football: Uniforms

 On October 13, 2012, BYU debuted a "blackout" jersey for a home game against Oregon State with royal blue accents and black facemasks.
 The endzones were also painted black for the occasion.
 In subsequent seasons, BYU has often had one blackout game per year.

 In 2013, BYU introduced an all-royal combination (with the exception of the helmets, which remained its traditional white) against Utah.
 They wore it once more the following year against Utah State.
 The combination did not reappear until the 2018 Potato Bowl against Western Michigan.
 In 2015, renditions of the "throwback" royal blue uniforms appeared, once in the team's Homecoming game against East Carolina, and again against Utah in the Las Vegas Bowl.

 With the hiring of Kalani Sitake as head coach at the end of 2015, BYU has seen the gradual return of wearing royal blue combinations.
 They initially only made appearances in rivalry and other campus event games, but from 2017 onward, they have been worn more regularly.
 In 2019, several new combinations were introduced, including an all-white combination with royal accents, and a variation on the "away" combination with some styling changes to pay tribute to the uniforms of the 1960s.
 This last alternate uniform was accompanied by a throwback midfield logo and an endzone paint scheme that matched the field design used by BYU in the 1960s.
 A more modern design of the retro combination appeared in a game at the end of the season at San Diego State.

 In 2020, the team reintroduced a gray facemask that paid tribute to former Cougar and Houston Oilers quarterback Gifford Nielsen for their game at the University of Houston.
 The team wore the gray facemasks several times that season, which was highlighted by the most frequent usage of the royal blue in decades.

-In March 2021, the program added two new helmets to their collection, with royal blue helmets paying tribute to the teams of the 1970s and navy blue helmets reminiscent of the combinations used from 1999-2004; the navy helmet especially recognized the highly successful 2001 team that featured players such as Luke Staley and Brandon Doman.
+In March 2021, the program added two new helmets to their collection, with royal blue helmets paying tribute to the teams of the 1970s and navy blue helmets reminiscent of the combinations used from 1999 to 2004; the navy helmet especially recognized the highly successful 2001 team that featured players such as Luke Staley and Brandon Doman.